-If I was to single out the most frequent question, or more specifically, objection, I am asked by procurement professionals when discussing the idea of moving to an eSourcing question, it is “Will it work for my category?”
+If I was to single out the most frequent question, or more specifically, objection, I am asked by procurement professionals when discussing the idea of moving to an eSourcing platform, it is “Will it work for my category?”

 The sales training that I have received has warned me of the perils of prematurely elaborating, so I have to strongly fight the urge to shout out a gigantic “YES!” (more to come on that later).
 Instead, I ask what category it is they are responsible for and work my way to a more softer ‘yes’ through more questions.

 You could be thinking, how can I be so confident that it will work for any category?
-The truth is that beyond the 30,000+ sourcing events that we have seen ran through Market Dojo, across the 150+ categories to draw experience from, the answer is simple.
+The truth is that beyond the 30,000+ sourcing events that we have seen run through Market Dojo, across the 150+ categories to draw experience from, the answer is simple.
 If you can run your sourcing activities today using traditional communication methods such as email, word, excel and telephone, you can use Market Dojo.